kissen/fmajor/README.md

 * `fmajor` does not include transport encryption (i.e. HTTPS).
-Please use a proxy like `nginx` with TLS enabled to ensure that nobody listens to your login passphrase.
+Please use a proxy like `nginx` with TLS enabled to ensure that nobody listens to your login password.

 ## Install